phillipberndt/fakexrandr/README.md

 To do
 -----

-* Make this configurable, allow more than one split, allow horizontal and not-in-half splits
+* Make this run-time configurable, allow more than one split, allow horizontal and not-in-half splits
 * I have a memory leak in the `append_fake_`-methods which I don't know how to fix right now: I can't free the old allocated space for some reason, so it is likely mine is not freed either..